A nonprofit fundraising plan is a road map designed to help you raise the money you need to achieve your goals.

 Your goals are also the catalyst and “North Star” for all your fundraising activities.

-It is best to start with what your costs were during the last three fiscal years.
+Above, we mentioned reflecting on last year’s finances.
+While that is a good starting point, at this stage in the process, it’s good to take a deeper dive and review what your costs were during the last three fiscal years.
 If that data isn’t available or you are a start-up, look to your estimated budget or check out the stats of similar organizations.

 Jot down the precise amount you need for the upcoming year.
 Then, build on this goal.
 Do you see growth in your organization’s future?
 If so, increase your year-to-year goals based on your anticipated growth.